Impostor Syndrome Happens to the Best of Us

 This expression of self-doubt surely sounds familiar to high-achievers suffering from impostor syndrome.
 But instead of wallowing in her uncertainty or finding excuses to shore up her ego, Beauvoir made the choice to address her shortcomings and take full advantage of her environment and the intellectual prowess of her peers to change herself into the philosopher she yearned to be.

 It does not suffice to see things differently—you must do things differently.

 Reframing your weaknesses so that they appear beyond your control will only hurt you in the long run.
-If you want to escape the vicious circle of the imposter experience and restore your sense of Self you will have to muster the courage to investigate the scope of your dependency on other people’s opinion about you and take the actions you then will discover you must take in order to change.
+If you want to escape the vicious circle of the imposter experience and restore your sense of self you will have to muster the courage to investigate the scope of your dependency on other people’s opinions about you and take the actions you then will discover you must take in order to change.